roflcopterDorrie/govCMS-SaaS-vagrant/README.md

 ## Description

-This is a container that Department of Health is using to implement Acquia Site Factory site in local developing evironment.
+This is a container that Department of Health is using to implement Acquia Site Factory (ACSF) site in local developing evironment.

 ## Dependency